idanbuskila1/VaccumCleanerSimulator/EX3/readme.md

-# Advanced Topics In Programming: Assignment 2
+# Advanced Topics In Programming: Assignment 3
 ## contributor:
 * Idan Buskila 208150953
+I have worked with Ido Beerie 315140830 on Assignments 1 and 2 during this semester. we have worked completely sapparately on this last assignment, but there might be similiar code from the previous assignments - so know this is not due to copying.
 ## Folders Description
 * 208150953_A, 208150953_B: the folders of the 2 algorithm projects.
 * algorithm: contains AlgorithmRegistration.h